notpeelz/ArgumentParser/CONTRIBUTING.md

 ## Git Commit Messages

-* Use the present tense (`Add support for [...]` as opposed to `Added support for [...]`)
+* Use the present tense (`Add support for [...]` as opposed to `Added support for [...]`).
-* Separate subject from body with a blank line (if applicable)
+* Separate subject from body with a blank line (if applicable).
-* Use sentence case in body and subject line
+* Use sentence case in body and subject line.
-* Do not end the subject line with a period
+* Do not end the subject line with a period.
-* Limit the subject line to 72 characters
+* Limit the subject line to 72 characters.
-* Use the body to explain what and why vs. how
+* Use the body to explain what and why vs. how.
-* Reference issues and pull requests liberally
+* Reference issues and pull requests liberally.
 * Consider prepending an *emoji-tag* when applicable:
   * :bug: `:bug:` when fixing a bug
   * :art: `:art:` when refactoring or altering the code structure w/o significant behavioral changes (e.g. renaming variables, splitting a class into multiple files)